3dlook-me/standard-mtm-widget/README.md

-# SAIA Perfect Fit Widget
+# SAIA MTM Widget

-Widget, that implements getting garment size for user based on SAIA Perfect Fit API.
+Widget, that implements getting garment size for user based on SAIA MTM API.

 ## How to run